3 Day Berchtesgaden Itinerary: A Long Weekend in Berchtesgaden, Germany

 The gorge is only 200 meters (656 feet) long and takes around 30 minutes to complete.
 It’s a relatively easy walk with only a few steps to climb, making it suitable for all fitness levels.
 However, getting to the entrance from the parking lot is pretty steep!

-The entrance fee is only €3 per person (€2.5 if you have a guest card) so even though the gorge is small, it’s definitely worth a visit.
+The entrance fee is only €4 per person so even though the gorge is small, it’s definitely worth a visit.

 It’s also an amazing place to visit if you happen to be there on a rainy day – personally, I think it’s even more magical when it rains!